Guildford Cathedral: Description

-Writing in 1932, Maufe said: ‘The ideal has been to produce a design, definitely of our own time, yet in the line of the great English Cathedrals; to build anew on tradition, to rely on proportion, mass, volume and line rather than on elaboration and ornament.'
-Pevsner Architectural Guides described the building as 'sweet-tempered, undramatic Curvilinear Gothic', and the interior as 'noble and subtle.'
+Writing in 1932, Maufe said: "The ideal has been to produce a design, definitely of our own time, yet in the line of the great English Cathedrals; to build anew on tradition, to rely on proportion, mass, volume and line rather than on elaboration and ornament."
+The Pevsner Architectural Guides describe the building as "sweet-tempered, undramatic Curvilinear Gothic", and the interior as "noble and subtle".

-Maufe was influenced by the Continental cathedrals, notably Albi Cathedral in France, and favoured clean modern design in a Gothic Revival style.
-It is said that the design for Guildford Cathedral in turn influenced the design of Auckland Cathedral in New Zealand.
+Maufe was influenced by continental cathedrals, notably the 13th-century Albi Cathedral in France, and favoured clean modern design in a Gothic Revival style.
+He aimed to create a broad and uninterrupted nave space by the use of narrow "passage aisles", which as at Albi, removed the need for flying buttresses.
+Unlike the French original, the aisles do not quite reach up to the nave roof, resulting in a small clerestory with little windows.
+When it became apparent that economy would preclude the use of stone, Maufe brought a medieval brick back from Albi, which was copied by the Guildford brick makers for use in the new building.

-The tower is 160 ft high, and contains twelve bells, ten of which were cast by Mears and Stainbank in 1965.
-The bells were augmented to 12 with two Whitechapel trebles in 1975.
-The largest bell weighs 30cwt (just over 1.5 tonnes) and is tuned to the key of D. At the top of the tower stands a 15 ft gilded angel, which turns in the wind.
+The tower is 160 ft high, and contains twelve bells.
+At the top of the tower stands a 15 ft gilded angel, which turns in the wind.
 Inside, the cathedral appears to be filled with light, with pale Somerset limestone pillars and white Italian marble floors.
 It is a Grade II* listed building.

 The angel on the top of the tower was given in memory of Sgt.
 Reginald Adgey-Edgar of the Intelligence Corps, who died on active service in 1944 during World War II.
 It was designed by William Pickford and created by four silversmiths, before being positioned in Spring 1963.
-The supporting pole for the angel houses mobile phone antennas.
+The supporting pole for the angel houses mobile phone antennae.

-The wooden cross which stands outside the eastern end of the cathedral was erected in 1933 before construction work began in order to mark the site of the new cathedral.
+The wooden cross which stands outside the eastern end of the cathedral was erected in 1933 before construction work began to mark the site of the new cathedral.
 Known as the Ganges Cross, it is made from timbers of Burma teak from the battleship HMS Ganges.
-The ship's emblem — an elephant — is embedded in the wood.
+The ship's emblem – an elephant – is embedded in the wood.